 The American mink (Mustela vison) and the three different kinds of weasels native to North America all belong to the Mustelidae family.
 They share many similar characteristics.
 All have a short, long body with rounded ears, possess silky coats and have an affinity for the water.
 Differences between the mink and the weasel are in terms of habitat, behavior and size.

 The American mink has a wide range across the continent, absent only from the desert Southwest into southern California and north to central Utah.
 The least weasel (Mustela nivalis) lives mostly in the northern portion of the continent, from the Upper Midwest north through most of Canada and Alaska.
 The short-tailed weasel (Mustela erminea) has a similar range to the least weasel, but it also occurs in the Pacific Northwest and parts of the Rockies.
 The long-tailed weasel (Mustela frenata) has a range nearly identical to the mink, except that it lives in areas like western Texas and most of New Mexico.

 While the mink is just slightly longer than the largest of the weasels – the long-tailed version – it is nearly three to four times heavier on average.
 The long-tailed weasel reaches lengths of 22 inches and weights of 10 oz. in the largest males.
-The biggest mink can be up to 28 inches long, notes the “National Audubon Society Field Guide to Mammals,” and weigh 3.5 lbs.
-In minks and weasels, the tail comprises as much as one-third the total length of the body.
+The biggest mink can be up to 28 inches long notes the “National Audubon Society Field Guide to Mammal,” and weigh 3.5 lbs.
+In both minks and weasels, the tail comprises as much as one-third the total length of the body.

 More Differences and Similarities